Rising Dividend Portfolio

 Steadily Rising Dividends

-Portfolio companies must have demonstrated at least five consecutive years of dividend increases.
+Eligible companies must have demonstrated at least five consecutive years of dividend increases.
 Failure to raise the dividend is grounds for removal from the portfolio.
+Yet, we do not see a rising dividend as an end in itself, as much as a means to find quality.
+Thus, dividend growth rather than dividend yield is most important to us.